provocon/stratigraph/README.md

 windows to be opened with a view of the software structure using different graph libraries.

+Stratigraph supports the automated visualization of the resulting graph based on the JUNG library.
+Alternatively the graph can be handled using the graphstream library or the JGraphT Library.

 ## Building

 Stratigraph itself is a Java program which can be built with the [Gradle][gradle]